 This second line parade on Sunday was part of an effort to revitalize the community of Broadmoore and therefore lacked the typical funeral.
 We arrived at the parade expecting a half hour of music in the sun and a hundred people.
 Soon thereafter we were proved sorely mistaken as hundreds of people came dancing around the corner.

 The event was organized by a social society known as the “Uptown Swingers” who could be spotted wearing bubblegum pink suits with matching pink fedora hats and Italian shoes.
-The photo at right is from a different society but featuring a similar color.

 In essence, non-funeral Second Line parades are roving dance parties which make 15 minute stops at various local “watering holes” so that the sponsoring social club dancers can imbibe.
 All along the parade route, the cadre of vendors hock beer and other co’ drinks.
 Even the escorting mounted police were kind enough to ignore the countless “open containers” being enjoyed by the dancing masses.